Easy Flank Steak Fajitas (Authentic Tex-Mex Recipe)

 Expert Tips & Tricks

-- Slice against the grain – Slice flank steak against the grain to keep it tender and easy to chew, just like you would for carne asada.
+- Slice against the grain โ Always slice flank steak against the grain for the most tender bite, just like you would for carne asada.

-- Keep tortillas warm – Consider investing in a tortilla warmer to keep them soft and pliable throughout the meal.
+- Keep tortillas warm โ Use a tortilla warmer or wrap tortillas in a clean kitchen towel to keep them soft and pliable.

-- Refrigerated – Cooked steak fajitas and veggies can be kept in an airtight container in the fridge for up to 5 days.
-For uncooked marinated steak, try not to exceed 24 hours in the marinadeโthe acidity from the lime juice can make the meat kinda mushy.
+- Refrigerate โ Store cooked steak fajitas and veggies in an airtight container in the refrigerator for up to 4โ5 days.
+If marinating raw steak, donโt exceed 24 hours โ the lime juice can start to break down the meat and make it mushy.

 Frequently Asked Questions